-3.3.36 Legal Support 5.5.50 Legar Jupport
+3.3.36 Legal Support

-Legal Support Potential Designates SME or Legal I Representative Reports to Planning Supp Planning Support Lead or Emergency Operations Manager ICP Counterpart Incident depe Incident dependent Forms / Tools 201 Incident E riefing Form, 214 Activity Log, 214a Individual Activity Log - 215 Operation 215 Operational Planning Worksheet Role Responsibilities The role of the Legal Supp The Legal Support Technical Specialist should be prepared Specialist reports to the P - to advise on the following: Support Lead.
-The prima • Public Information Support T advise the Emergency Op Release of sensitive information.
-Manager and if necessary Release of factually accurate information.
-Commander, on the all le - Data protection implications pertaining to the incident Liaison Support response.
-Corporate exposure to legal liability The exact duties will vary according to Response to Government inquiries and enforcement the incident but may require Regulatory requirements for response and recovery interaction with all elements of the activities Corporate Incident Support Team.
-Safety and Operations Support 1 Consequences of actions undertaken during the Normally, a Technical Specialist works response under the Planning Suppo Planning Support However, depending on t Insurance documentation requirements. the incident, this may not Protection of privileged and confidential information appropriate.
-The Emergency Logistics Support · Operations Manager is responsible for Corporate standards for contracts and procurement creating the CEOC organization and will Finance and Administration Support 1 determine the best functional area for you to operate in.
-Compensation claims received because of the incident See Role Guide for further details.
+Legal Support Potential Designates SME or Legal I Representative Reports to Planning Support Lead or Emergency Operations Manager ICP Counterpart Incident depe ndent Forms / Tools 201 Incident Briefing Form, 214 Activity Log, 214a Individual Activity Log 215 Operational Planning Worksheet og Role 215 Operation Responsibilities The role of the Legal Support Technical The Legal Support Technical Specialist should be prepar red Specialist reports to the Planning to advise on the following: eu Support Lead.
+The prima - Public Information Support advise the Emergency Op • Release of sensitive information.
+Manager and if necessary, the Incident ┝╞┽ Commander, on the all legal Release of factually accurate information. implications pertaining to the incident Data protection response. the melacit Liaison Support response.
+Corporate exposure to legal liability The exact duties will vary according to Response to Government inquiries and enforcement the incident but may require Regulatory requirements for response and recovery interaction with all eleme ents of the activities Corporate Incident Suppo ort Team.
+Safety and Operations Support 1 Consequences of actions undertaken during the Normally, a Technical Spe response under the Planning Suppo Planning Support T However, depending on t Insurance documentation requirements. the incident, this may not Protection of privileged and confidential information appropriate.
+The Emerge • Logistics Support Operations Manager is re sponsible for Corporate standards for contracts and procurement creating the CEOC organiz Finance and Administration Support determine the best function onal area for Compensation claims received because of the you to operate in. incident le Guide for further details. .